meonkeys/lp2023-digital-recipe-workshop/workshop.md

 These are certainly fun, useful, nice to have, exercises for later.

 * Convert between imperial and metric measurements.
-* Double or halve recipe yield / servings.
+* Double or halve recipe yield / servings (scaling).
 * Auto-generate shopping list.
 * Auto-generate nutrition info.
 * Beautiful style.